$w_{1+\infty}$ and Carrollian Holography: Review

 \section{Review}

 In \cite{Saha:2023hsl}, it was shown how the EM tensor Ward identities of an honest (i.e. source-less) Carrollian CFT on a $1+2$D flat Carrollian background (with topology $\mathbb{R}\times S^2$ and the assumption of the Weyl invariance) can be recast into the forms resembling to the $1+3$D bulk AFS leading and subleading conformally soft \cite{Donnay:2018neh,Puhm:2019zbl} graviton theorems \cite{Banerjee:2018fgd,Banerjee:2020zlg}.
 The $1+2$D Carrollian conformal fields $S^\pm_0$ and $S^\pm_1$ containing respectively the leading and the subleading conformally soft graviton primaries of the 2D Celestial CFT, as well as the fields $T$ and $\bar{T}$ that contain respectively the holomorphic and the anti-holomorphic components of the 2D Celestial CFT EM tensor \cite{Kapec:2016jld} were constructed purely out of the Carrollian EM tensor components $T^{\mu}_{ \nu}$.
+Below we note the generic Ward identities\footnote{All the correlators and OPEs considered in this work are implicitly covariant time-ordered (as defined in section $6.1.4.$ of \cite{Itzykson:1980rh}).
+Covariant time-ordering commutes with space-time differentiation and integration.} of the $1+2$D CarrCFT EM tensor, derived in \cite{Saha:2023hsl} using the Carrollian path-integral formalism \cite{Chen:2023pqf}:

+where $X$ is a string of Carrollian conformal primary multiplets; ${(\bm{\xi_i})}_p$ is the Carrollian boost (in the $i$-th direction) representation-matrix, $s_p$ is the spin (i.e. the eigenvalue of the spatial rotation) and $\Delta_p$ is the Carrollian conformal weight of the $p$-th primary field.